 Note: If you have selected any annotation but haven’t added the comment yet, then pressing the "ESC" of your PC will remove it.

 There are times when you just have to take a screenshot.
 This screenshot tool can be used to capture the screen you are on.
-There are two ways you can capture the screen.

 If you want to capture the area which is visible on your screen then click this option.
 On the screen it will show the visible area with a green border which indicates that the screenshot has been taken.
 From here, you can add annotations and comments to it.
 When you exit out of this screenshot, you can access your annotations via the slide show mode option.